shawn-sandy/fp-kit/first-paint/www/install/Usage.md

 ## Individual Components

-Since all our components are self container you can use them individually.
+Since all our components are self contained you can use them individually.

 Button components